Three Reference Files That Fix Junior Press Release Quality: The Execution Infrastructure

 Start with one client.
 Your highest-volume client or the one where the senior spends the most time editing junior drafts.

 Build the brand voice guide.
-Five to seven approved documents, 60 to 90 minutes to extract the patterns, one page output.
+Five to seven approved documents, 60 to 90 minutes to extract patterns, one page output.

 Gabriel Tan is the founder of Mekong Bridge Advisory.
 He builds structured execution systems for PR and communications firms.